 With this money, the governments must – immediately increase the capacity and number of shelter homes

 Firstly, talking about the homeless.
-There is already a governmental scheme which is supposed to lessen sufferings of the homeless –the Scheme for Shelters for Urban Homeless, under the National Urban Livelihood Mission.
-However, both the Centre and States of India have been absolutely lacking in any progress on this count – so much so that on November 11, 2016, the Supreme Court, has appointed a committee headed by retired Delhi High Court judge to examine the implementation of the scheme.
+There is already a governmental scheme that is supposed to lessen the suffering of the homeless –the Scheme for Shelters for Urban Homeless, under the National Urban Livelihood Mission.
+However, both the Center and the States of India have been absolutely lacking in any progress on this count – so much so that on November 11, 2016, the Supreme Court, has appointed a committee headed by a retired Delhi High Court judge to examine the implementation of the scheme.
 The committee will verify available shelters for urban homeless in each state/Union Territory of India.
 It shall also verify whether the shelters are in compliance with operational guidelines for the Scheme of Shelters for Urban Homeless under NULM, and it shall inquire into the reasons for the slow progress in the setting up of shelter homes.

 With this money, the government must – immediately increase the capacity and number of Anti-Human Trafficking Police Units

 Secondly, talking about souls that are trapped in modern slavery, and lead lives of imprisonment at the hands of human traffickers and owners of bonded labor.
 It is the stated policy of the government of India that each of the 650 districts of India must have an Anti-Human Trafficking Police Unit (AHTPU).
 However, what we have today are only 215 such units, according to the latest reports.